-In May 2017, the college was ranked No. 33 by the legal blog, Above the Law.
+In May 2018, the college was ranked No. 46 by the legal blog, Above the Law.
 Above the Law focuses on outcomes in developing a top 50 ranking.
-Employment data, large firm placement, federal clerkship placement and tuition/cost were the key metrics used.
+Employment data, education costs, debt per job, percent of active federal judges, percent of U.S. Supreme Court clerks and an alumni rating were the key… more »

 Lower Tuition Combined with Higher Starting Salaries Earns College No. 2 Spot in ’20 Best Law Schools for Avoiding Six-Figure Student Debt’

 Georgia State University College of Law is ranked the No. 2 best law school for those looking to minimize and repay their student loan debt, according to Student Loan Hero, an online site that helps… more »

 Kendall L. Kerew, clinical assistant professor and Externship Program director, received the David J. Maleski Award for Teaching Excellence for her innovation in developing and teaching the Externship Seminar, which integrates experiential learning with professional identity formation.

 “Professor Kerew’s groundbreaking work on professional identity formation in the Externship Course has received rave reviews from students… more »